infor-design/enterprise-wc/src/assets/fonts/README.md

 For this reason we recommend you serve the files with your application.
 All the needed fonts can be found in this folder

-1. Serve all the `woff2` files in a folder on the server thats available to the app.
+a) Serve all the `woff2` files in a folder on the server thats available to the app.
 These fonts can use caching if possible.
 Note that there are a lot of files because Source Sans is not available in some languages so alternatives are used as noted on [this page](https://github.com/infor-design/enterprise/blob/main/src/components/typography/_typography-new.scss#L6)

-1. The OFL.txt is the license
+b) The OFL.txt is the license
-1. The README.md is this file
+c) The README.md is this file
-1. Then include font-face.css in the page before the `theme-light-new.css` (or whatever soho css file)
+d) Then include font-face.css in the page before the `theme-light-new.css` (or whatever soho css file)

 ```html
   <link rel="stylesheet" id="font-face" href="/css/font-face.css" type="text/css" />